 Tenth Meeting of the PD-NR, 25-26 June 2018

 Under the co-chairmanship of Chile, Kazakhstan, Liberia, Nigeria, Norway, and United Kingdom, 31 government delegations from Africa, Asia, Europe, Latin America and Oceania, as well as representatives from 6 partner international organisations and institutions, and 36 major firms, industry associations, civil society organisations, academia, law firms and think tanks, convened at the OECD on 25-26 June 2018 for the Tenth Plenary Meeting of the Policy Dialogue on Natural Resource-based Development.
 International organisations and institutions represented included the Commonwealth Secretariat, European Union, Extractive Industries Transparency Initiative, UN Conference on Trade and Development and World Bank.
+Mr Mario Pezzini, Director of the OECD Development Centre and Special Advisor to the OECD Secretary General on Development and H.E.
+Mr Abdoulaye Magassouba, Minister of Mines and Geology, Republic of Guinea delivered welcoming remarks.
 H.E.
-Mónica Aspe, Ambassador and Permanent Representative of the Republic of Mexico to the OECD, and Chair of the Governing Board of the Development Centre delivered welcoming remarks.
+Mónica Aspe, Ambassador and Permanent Representative of the Republic of Mexico to the OECD, and Chair of the Governing Board of the Development Centre delivered opening remarks.
 Mr. Ibrahim Coulibaly, Director General of Mining and Geology, Ministry of Industry and Mines, Republic of Côte d’Ivoire, gave a keynote address on behalf of H.E.
 Souleymane Diarrassouba, Minister of Industry and Mines, Côte d’Ivoire.
 H.E.
 Dr. Emmanuel Ibe Kachikwu, Minister of State, Petroleum Resources, Federal Republic of Nigeria co-chaired the Thematic Dialogue on Commodity Trading Transparency, together with the United Kingdom.

 Work Stream 1 – Shared Value Creation and Local Development